juncture-digital/juncture/docs/components/map.md

     }
 </style>

 The `.ve-map` tag creates a map viewer that displays a base map with optional map layers.
-The map supports zooming and panning.
+The map viewer supports zooming and panning.
 The base map defaults to [OpenStreetMap](https://www.openstreetmap.org/) but can easily be set to a number of [others](#baselayers).

 The base map can be augmented with one or more optional map layers.
 Juncture supports 3 types of layers:

-- **Marker layer** - A marker layer contains all of the individual markers defined for a map.
-Markers are defined in a list following the _.ve-map_ tag.
-Markers may defined with explicit geographic coordinates, a Wikidata entity ID that corresponds to a location, or an IIIF image that contains geographic coordinates in the manifest metadata.
+- **Location layer** - A location layer contains all of the individual locations defined for a map.
+Locations are defined in a list following the _.ve-map_ tag.
+Locations may defined with explicit geographic coordinates, a Wikidata entity ID that corresponds to a location, or an IIIF image that contains geographic coordinates in the manifest metadata.
 An IIIF manifest created by Juncture will include geographic coordinates if they are found in the [Exif](https://en.wikipedia.org/wiki/Exif) metadata embedded in the source image.
+Locations are displayed as map pins.
+If the location is specified using a Wikidata ID and the Wikidata entity associated with the location links to a GeoJSON resource the corresponding shape may be displayed instead of the pin by including the `prefer-geojson` attribute in the list item.
+By default, all locations are aggregated into a single layer.  the `layer` attribute may be used to organize locations into separate layers.
 - **GeoJSON layer** - [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) is an open standard format designed for representing simple geographical features, along with their non-spatial attributes.
 It is based on the JSON format.
 A GeoJSON layer is added by including a URL to a GeoJSON file in the list following the _.ve-map_ tag.
 - **Georeferenced image** - A georeferenced image may also be used as a map layer.
 [Georeferencing](https://en.wikipedia.org/wiki/Georeferencing) is a type of coordinate transformation that binds a digital image that represents a geographic space (often a scanned map or aerial photograph) to a spatial reference system, thus locating the digital data in the real world.
 One common use of a georeferenced image layer is to create an historic map overlay.
 Juncture supports the use of georeferenced IIIF images created by [allmaps](https://allmaps.org/).
 Adding an allmaps georeferenced image to a Juncture map is accomplished by including the text `allmaps=<ALLMAPS ID>` in a list item following the _.ve-map_ tag.